DealDash: Criticism

 DealDash has been criticized for offering poor value to customers and for making disclosures only in fine print.

 Penny auction sites, including DealDash specifically, have often been criticized for failing to disclose or include the cost of bids in what customers actually spend in total to win a product.
 In a conventional auction, bids are based on prices that participants are willing to pay, with the item sold to the final bidder within a set period that bids the highest price.
 This usually allocates the item to the person who is willing to pay the most.
 By contrast, penny auctions award items to parties that are persistent or lucky enough to place the final bid, with money raised primarily from the cost of bidding rather than the final price of the item.
 In most cases, users spend substantial sums of money without winning anything.
 DealDash and others have been compared to gambling by consumer groups.

 According to Consumer Reports, the "buy it now" prices can be significantly higher than the same products on Amazon.com.
 Unsuccessful bidders not using the option lose the value of the bids placed.
 A company spokesperson says DealDash generates significant business from bidders who choose to buy items after losing, with hundreds of orders processed daily.

-Consumer Reports also reported that many “luxury” brands touted on Deal Dash are non-existent beyond the website and their trademarks are registered by the owner of DealDash, through another company that he is associated with, namely Galton Voysey.
+Consumer Reports also reported that many "luxury" brands touted on DealDash are non-existent beyond the website and their trademarks are registered by the owner of DealDash, through another company that he is associated with, namely Galton Voysey.

 Consumer organization Truth in Advertising reported that a DealDash television commercial shows "Roseanna" winning a $349 KitchenAid stand mixer for "less than $25".
 Small print explains she bid 761 times on that mixer, which cost her over $456, plus the $25 "price" she won it for.
-This means she paid closer to $481 - well over the stated $349 retail price.
-Both Truth in Advertising and Consumer Reports noted that DealDash's own terms of service tell users that they are likely to spend more than the retail cost for products and are unlikely to save money using the site.
-Due to this – and to the allegedly premium products on offer being generic items manufactured by companies with links to Wolfram – DealDash faced a false-advertising class-action lawsuit in 2017.
+This means she paid closer to $481 – well over the stated $349 retail price.
+Both Truth in Advertising and Consumer Reports noted that DealDash's own terms of service tell users that they are likely to spend more than the retail cost for products and are unlikely to save money using the site (the terms of service were updated in 2016 to no longer include that statement).

+Lawsuit

+DealDash faced a false-advertising class-action lawsuit in 2017, with plaintiffs alleging that consumers were deceived into thinking they could purchase items for less than their retail value but in reality having little chance of winning items or saving money.
+Plaintiffs also argued the allegedly premium products on offer were generic items manufactured by companies with links to Wolfram.
 Eight months later, the lawsuit was dismissed.